MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-policy/includes/1-introduction.md

 ## Example scenario

 Due a new cost optimization initiative in your company, you should be able to have a more granular control over the resources deployed in your Azure environment.
-Also you should avoid deploy resources in regions where the costs are higher.
+Also you should avoid deploying resources in regions where the costs are higher.

 The cloud administration team brings to you the following definitions: